Thermal relaxation asymmetry persists under inertial effects: Outlook

 We also investigated the overdamped limit, whereby the generalized approach highlighted that an excess free energy contribution from the velocity degrees of freedom in fact does \emph{not} trivially vanish in the overdamped limit.
 Instead it is affected by the precise interpretation of temperature quenches in overdamped systems, in particular of the notion of quenching the instantaneously-relaxing velocity degrees of freedom.
 In this respect, there are in fact two distinct notions of the overdamped limit of thermal relaxation.
 Generally there is thus a need to also include velocity degrees of freedom in free-energy considerations for overdamped dynamics whenever one faces non-constant (time-dependent) temperature (such as was done for Brownian heat engines in \cite{Martinez2017SM}).

 Note that this was only the first attempt to analyze thermal relaxation in the full phase-space setting, which provokes many further intriguing questions.
 For example, the level-set geometry during thermal relaxation---rotations in opposite directions during heating and cooling in the overdamped setting \cite{Dieball2023PRR}---is particularly intriguing as it is unclear what happens close to critically coherent oscillations in the phase-space setting.
+We expect that already the ($2$+$2$)-dimensional example in Eq.~\eqref{underdamped SDE x 2d} with $A_r$ generalized to elliptical potentials in the spirit of Ref.~\cite{Dieball2023PRR} will give rise to a rich phenomenology of level-set rotations motivating further studies.
 Moreover, a thermal kinematics framework \cite{Ibanez2024NP} in the phase-space setting remains elusive.

+In addition, note that viewed in in position space, underdamped dynamcis give rise to non-Markovian dynamics, i.e., memory effects.
+Therefore, this offers a route to address of thermal relaxation in non-Markovian dynamics, which could, e.g., be generalized to motion in harmonic potentials driven by correlated Gaussian noise.

 Furthermore, while we addressed projections onto position- and velocity-degrees of freedom, respectively, in the time-reversible setting, the asymmetry for projections in systems driven into NESS both, in presence and absence of inertia, remains an open question.